springernature/frontend-package-manager/README.md

 #### Filter by toolkits

-Running with the `-t` or `--toolkits` argument will validate only packages named after the argument:
+Running with the `-t` or `--toolkits` argument will validate only packages from the toolkits named after the argument:

 ```
 $ ./node_modules/.bin/sn-package-validate -t toolkita,toolkitb,toolkitc